El Topo: Sequel

 Since at least the early 1990s, Jodorowsky has been attempting to make a sequel to El Topo.
 In 1996, a teaser poster was released, but, apparently, no shooting was actually done.
 The original working-title, The Sons of El Topo (Los hijos del Topo), was changed (sometime between 1996 and 2002) to Abelcaín.

 A 2002 article in The Guardian stated that Marilyn Manson was attached to star in the film, but that Jodorowsky was having great difficulty raising money for the project.
 In an interview for The Guardian in November 2009, Jodorowsky stated that his next rumoured project, a "metaphysical western" entitled King Shot, is "not happening" and instead he is to begin work on Son of El Topo, in collaboration with "some Russian producers".

-In 2016 the sequel was released in comic book form under the name Sons of El Topo.
+In 2016 the sequel was released in comic book form under the name Sons of El Topo and consists of 3 volumes.